lempire123/Pristine/README.md

 # Pristine - *CDP for bitcoin*

-The following is protocol similar to https://docs.liquity.org.
+The following is a protocol similar to https://docs.liquity.org.
 So read those docs for more detail on how CDPs work.

 No code was copied from liquity - hence it's very likely there's bugs in the code.